(Last Updated on : 16-10-2019)

 .
 The Monpa tribe has a kinship with the Sharchops residing in Bhutan.
 Though the language of this tribal community is of Tibeto-Burman family, but it notably differs from the dialect of Eastern Tibet.

-has got a beautiful history behind it.
-Eminent anthropologists have penned down a lot of things about the role of Monpa tribes in trade in pre-colonial and colonial era of Arunachal Pradesh state.
-As per their records, Monpa tribes even proved to be really efficient in playing the role of intermediaries in trade that Assam
+Eminent anthropologists have penned down a lot of things about the role of Monpa tribe in trade during pre-colonial and colonial era of Arunachal Pradesh.
+Monpa tribe even proved to be really efficient in playing the role of intermediaries in trade that Assam

 , the Dharma (righteousness) and the Sangha

-(order of monks) comprises of the 'Buddhist Trinity'.
+(order of monks) comprise of the 'Buddhist Trinity'.
 These three sacred ideals of Buddhism

 are also hold in esteem and reverence by these Monpa tribal community people.